 Listen to this.

-Now, I knew I knew I needed to speak to the press and take responsibility for this fiasco, so So did Didi Myers and so did Bruce Lindsey.
+Now, I knew I needed to speak to the press and take responsibility for this fiasco.

-So for for the second time in less than 24 hours, I had accepted advice that ran counter to my instincts.
+So for the second time in less than 24 hours, I had accepted advice that ran counter to my instincts.

-I I didn't blame George.
+I didn't blame George.

-He was young, he was cautious.
+He was cautious.

-I was furious at myself, uh first for agreeing to the raid against my better judgment, and then for delaying a public acknowledgement of my responsibility for it.
+I was furious at myself, first for agreeing to the raid against my better judgment, and then for delaying a public acknowledgement of my responsibility for it.

 I couldn't stop Janet Reno from taking credit for it.